lloydroc/lloydroc.github.io/content/post/c/read-file-array.md

 ---
-title: "Read into an File Array using C"
+title: "Read a File into an Array in C"
 date: 2022-08-01
 lastmod: 2025-02-08
 ---